Siege of Córdoba (1009–1013): Aftermath

 Supporters of Sulayman were granted cities and lands as rewards.
-The Zirids with Zawi ibn Ziri took Elvira and reigned in Granada, Banu Ifran in Ronda, Banu Khazrun in Arcos de la Frontera, Banu Birzal in Carmona and Jaén, Banu Dammar in Morón de la Frontera, Hammudids in Malaga, Algeciras, Ceuta and Tangier leading to the foundation of Taifa age.
+The Zirids with Zawi ibn Ziri took Elvira and reigned in Granada, Banu Ifran in Ronda, Banu Khazrun in Arcos de la Frontera, Banu Birzal in Carmona and Jaén, Banu Dammar in Morón de la Frontera, Hammudids in Málaga, Algeciras, Ceuta and Tangier leading to the foundation of Taifa age.